ChunKit99/TimeTableHelper/README.md

   The lecture and lab section for the course in CourseDetail.txt

   For example, BPA11303 have lecture section 01 02, for lecture 01, have lab session 01A and 01B
+  For Day Of Week, 0 to 4 reprensent Monday To Friday for Group B , 0 to 4 reprensent Sunday To Thursday for Group A

 	Order: SectionName/Number CourseCode Type DayOfWeek HourStart HourEnd
   ___